Carnarvon National Park

 Cave – an eroded overhang of sandstone cliff with a

-Bend – a natural pool beneath looming rock walls, and
+Bend – a natural rock pool beneath some looming rock

 you can double-click anywhere on the map to zoom it in and see the